Republican Left of Catalonia: New era with Carod Rovira and return to the Government

 In November 1996, the 21st National Congress of ERC was held.
 The militants chose a new direction for the party, with Josep Lluís Carod-Rovira as new president and Joan Puigcercós as new general secretary.
 The new direction announced some changes on the strategy: it does not renounce the independence of Catalonia, but it stops using that idea as the only reference.
 The new direction wanted to place the party as the new reference of the Catalan left.

 On 16 November 2003, in the election to the Parliament of Catalonia, ERC obtained 23 seats, becoming the "key party" that would define the composition of the government, since to obtain the majority the other parties were obliged to agree with ERC.
 After several weeks in which it seemed that he would close an agreement with CiU (center-right and nationalist party), it finally opted for a "progressive pact" (called the Pact of the Tinell or popularly the "Tripartit") with the Socialists' Party of Catalonia and the ecosocialist coalition ICV-EUiA.

 ERC became part of the tripartite government of the Generalitat, chaired by the socialist Pasqual Maragall, assuming six government departments, among which the "Conseller en Cap" (Prime Minister), belonging to Carod-Rovira.
 The other five ministries assumed by ERC were Education (Josep Bargalló), Welfare and Family (Anna Simó), Commerce, Tourism and Consumption (Pere Esteve), Government and Public Administration (Joan Carretero) and Universities, Research and Information Society (Carles Solà).
 In addition, another ERC leader, Ernest Benach, was elected President of the Parliament.

 Despite having been one of the main forces behind the movement for amendment, the party eventually opposed the 2006 changes to the Catalan Statute of Autonomy to increase Catalonia's autonomy.
 It did so on the grounds that it did not do enough to increase Catalan self-government.
 This caused a government crisis with its partners (specially with the PSC) which led to an early election in 2006.

+After 2006, the three original coalition partners remade the coalition, this time led by the socialist José Montilla who became President of the Generalitat on 28 November of that year.
+It was voted out of power in 2010.